-$DSH \ limit \qquad = \qquad M+U$
+DSH limit = $$M + U$$

-M = Cost of services to eligible recipients, less the amount paid by the MAD program under the non-DSH payment provisions of this plan made by them.
+M = Cost of services to eligible recipients, less the amount paid by the non DSH payment provisions of this plan the MAD program under the non-DSH payment provisions of this plan

-U = Cost of services to uninsured patients, less any cash payments
+U = Cost of services to uninsured patients, less any cash payments made by them.

-- (2) The cost of services will include both inpatient and outpatient costs for purposes of calculating the limit.
+(2) The cost of services will include both inpatient and outpatient costs for purposes of calculating the limit.
 The "costs of services" are defined as those costs determined allowable under this plan.
 "Uninsured patients" are defined as those patients who do not possess health insurance or do not have a source of third-party payment for services provided, including individuals who do not possess health insurance which would apply to the service for which the individual sought treatment.
-Payments made to a hospital for services provided to indigent patients made by the state or a unit of local government within the state shall not be considered to be a source of third-party payment. - (3) Recovery of Overpayments: The department has one year from the date of discovery of an overpayment to a provider to recover or seek to recover the overpayment before the federal share must be refunded to CMS in accordance with 42 CFR 433.312.
-Upon DSH reconciliation, the audit agent or the department will notify the provider in writing of an overpayment and will specify the dollar amount that is subject to recovery.
-The provider has 90 calendar days from the date of notification to submit the payment in full unless otherwise directed by the department. - F. Limitations in New Mexico DSH allotment: If the DSH payment amounts as described in Subsections C through E of 8.311.3.13 NMAC above, exceed in any given year, the federal determined DSH allotment for New Mexico, the DSH allocations by pool will be reduced proportionately to a level in compliance with the New Mexico DSH allotment.
+Payments made to a hospital for services provided to indigent patients made by the state or a unit of local government within the state shall not be considered to be a source of third-party payment.

+F. Limitations in New Mexico DSH allotment: If the DSH payment amounts as described in Subsections C through E of 8.311.3.13 NMAC above, exceed in any given year, the federal determined DSH allotment for New Mexico, the DSH allocations by pool will be reduced proportionately to a level in compliance with the New Mexico DSH allotment.